vitalfedorov/CV/CV_en.md

 <b>Institute for the Social Analysis and Forecasting of RANEPA.
 Researcher.
 (2013 - н.в.)</b>
 > <i>Reform and development of the pension system of the Russian Federation</i>
 > Preprints:
->> - Совершенствование механизмов и источников финансирования страховой пенсионной системы.
+>> - Improvement of mechanisms and financial sources of the insurance pension system.
 2021
->> - Факторы роста уровня пенсионного обеспечения в среднесрочной и долгосрочной перспективе.
+>> - Factors of pensions growth in the med- and long term provision.
 2020
->> - Усиление страховых принципов в системе обязательного пенсионного страхования.
+>> - Strengthening insurance principles in the compulsory pension insurance system.
 2019
->> - Анализ влияния налоговой системы на доходы населения на современном этапе экономического развития.
+>> - Analysis of the impact of the tax system on the income of the population at the present stage of the economic development.
 2018
 >> - etc.

 <b> Insurance Company "Soglasie".
 Senior specialist.
 (2009 - 2013)</b>
 > <i>Corporate strategy</i>